hksagentur/kirby-webform/README.md

 This plugin provides a new blueprint for form pages.
 Users can use this blueprint to create new form pages and select one of multiple predefined forms.
 These forms are controlled by configuration files in a custom directory (`site/forms` by default).
 The configuration files can be used to specify the e-mail address to which submissions should be sent, as well as the validation criteria for individual fields.

-> [!NOTE]
-> The plugin does not yet provide any snippets to help generate the actual HTML code for the form.
-This has so far been left to the respective themes.

 ## Configuration

 Add a configuration file for a new form in `site/forms`.
 You can also use the custom CLI command to generate a file to start from (`kirby webform:make`).